top of page

 Sex worker friendly

-Fat positive + HAES aligned
+Fat positive + HAES (health at every size) aligned

 Many of my clients identify as: